FOSDEM/video-fazantix/layer/framefwd_rework.md

 - FinishedReading should:
     - push to the recycle bin
 - GetFrameForWriting should:
-    - quickly try getting a frame from the recycle bin
+    - try getting a frame from the recycle bin
-    - if no frame was available, create a frame by depleting the frame budget
-    - if the frame budget is exhausted, it should return nil and allow the caller to framedrop
+    - if no frame was available return nil and allow the caller to framedrop
         - log a framedrop
     - unmark the frame for recycling and return it
 - FinishedWriting should:
     - push to the frame queue

 #### misc
-* the frame queue size should be the same as the frame budget, so that writes never block
+* the frame queue size should be N, so that writes never block
-* all of these operations should be atomic
+* all of these operations should be atomic (one mutex for the frame forwarder for all operations, and also handle the number of readers field with atomic intrinsics
 * frame budget never gets increased